SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/adafruit_rgb_led_is31fl3741/README.md

 **Note:**

-- Make sure the SDK extension already be installed.
-If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md).
+- Make sure that the SDK extension already be installed.
+If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

 - SDK Extension must be enabled for the project to install **IS31FL3741 - 13x9 PWM RGB LED Matrix (Adafruit) - I2C** component.
-Selecting this component will also include the "I2CSPM" component with default configurated instance: qwiic.

-- The example project are built on the BRD4314A board.
-For another boards, selecting the **IS31FL3741 - 13x9 PWM RGB LED Matrix (Adafruit) - I2C** component will include the "I2CSPM" component with unconfigured instance: inst0.
-This instance should be configurated by users.

 ### Display Configuration ###